numba/numba/README.rst

 Place the **spirv-as/dis/opt/val** binaries (built from SPIRV-Tools) and **llc** (built from *thewilsonator* *llvm-target-spirv* + *llvm 4*) in a folder pointed by the env variable $SPIRVDIR, for example /opt/spirv/

+Some examples are available in /numba/examples/ocljit.
-Contact jesus@streamcomputing.eu for more information or help
+Do not hesitate to contact jesus@streamcomputing.eu for more information or help.

 An effort by **StreamHPC** www.streamhpc.eu (formerly StreamComputing)
 ###################################################